Concordium/concordium.github.io/source/mainnet/net/references/query-node.rst

    and its relation to other blocks on the chain.
 -  Consensus state: Show the parameters of the consensus protocol and statistics related to baking and finalization of blocks.
--  Baker queries: Show baker information.
+-  Validator queries: Show validator information.

 .. _query-account-state: